 It was INFP’s auxiliary function—extraverted intuition—that was craving for new experiences to feed my mind.
 For some reasons, Washington DC hadn’t generated this excitement for me, not this strong.

 A Fuckup and an Extra Day Off

 On the departure day, I was going to get a morning flight back to Washington DC.
-Unfortunately, I was in a wrong terminal.
-As the result, I missed the plane.
+Unfortunately, I was in the wrong terminal.
+As a result, I missed the plane.

 That cost me money and time.
 The penalty was pretty hefty and the next flight would be in the afternoon but the layover in New York was about 20 hours.
 So, I ended up spending a night in Brooklyn.